 How long should your audience survey be?
 Depends on who you’re asking and why.
 If you’re doing an online survey, it’s best practice to tell the people you’re reaching out to about approximately how long it will take to fill out.

 Anonymity allows people to be more honest, but getting contact info allows your database to grow.
 If you are looking for hard hitting feedback or a response about a workshop, anonymity may be more useful.
-If you are seeking more general info, it could also be an opportunity to connect with audiences.
+If you are seeking more general info, however, asking for contact details could be an opportunity to connect with audiences.

 Providing an incentive is one way.
 Some companies do a draw, either at the end of the surveying process aka a run of a show, or every night, for those in the audience who took the time to fill it out, with one person going home with a prize.
 Other incentives include an automatic gift for those who fill one out: a button, a snack, etc. Another approach is directly approaching audiences individually, either before the show or at intermission, and connecting with them about how valuable their feedback would be.
 Some companies also build time in for surveys/feedback into the show, typically at the end.